robinozer/housing/README.md

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks
-* -Business Requirement 1: Correlation Study and Data Visualization As a client, I want to gain insights into the factors influencing the sale price of houses.
+### Business Requirement 1: Correlation Study and Data Visualization
+As a client, I want to gain insights into the factors influencing the sale price of houses.
 To fulfill this requirement, the following user stories have been addressed:
 - As a client, I want to visually explore the house records data to identify important variables that impact the sale price.
 - As a client, I want to read an analysis to understand the strength of the relationships between variables and the sale price.
 - As a client, I want to visualize the correlation between key variables and the sale price through interactive plots, enabling a better understanding of their impact.

-* -Business Requirement 2: Predict House Prices in Ames, Iowa As a client, I want to accurately predict house prices in Ames, Iowa.
+### Business Requirement 2: Predict House Prices in Ames, Iowa
+As a client, I want to accurately predict house prices in Ames, Iowa.
 To fulfill this requirement, the following user stories have been addressed:
 - As a client, I want to access and analyze the records of inherited houses to gather information about house attributes.
 - As a client, I want to use a machine learning model to predict the prices of my four inherited houses in Ames, Iowa, leveraging key variables for accurate predictions.
 - As a client, I want to utilize the same machine learning model to predict the price of any other house in Ames, Iowa, by providing relevant variables and obtaining an estimated sale price.

 ## ML Business Case
-* To address the client's requirements and achieve the desired outcomes, the ML business case is structured as follows:
+### To address the client's requirements and achieve the desired outcomes, the ML business case is structured as follows:
   1. Business Requirements:
    - The client aims to understand the correlation between house attributes and sale prices.
 This involves visualizing the correlated variables in relation to the sale price.
     - The client wants to predict the sale prices for their four inherited houses as well as for any other house in Ames, Iowa.